zhichao-e3a/database-manager/README.md

 pip install dist/database_manager-<version>-py3-none-any.whl
 ```

-### 🔄 Versioning & Updates
+### 🔄 Versioning & Updates (for subsequent changes)

+1. Stage and commit the changes
-1. Update the version number in `pyproject.toml`
+2. Update `pyproject.toml` version
-2. Commit the change
+3. Create new version tag
+4. Push the changes and new tag
-3. Build the new package and install the new version where needed
+5. Build the new package and install the new version where needed

 ### 🔌 MongoDBConnector Usage